turingschool/curriculum/source/paths/elevate/systems_setup.markdown

 * On MacOS [use Homebrew](http://brew.sh) if it's installed: `brew install git`
 * On Windows, [download the installer](http://git-scm.com/download/win)

+## SSH Keys

+To interact with Heroku you'll need SSH keys.
+If you already use Git or GitHub regularly you probably already have them setup.

+### For MacOS

+On MacOS you can check for your public key like this:

+{% terminal %}
+$ cat ~/.ssh/id_rsa.pub
+{% endterminal %}

+If you see a bunch of output, then you have a key and are ready to move on.
+If *nothing shows up*, generate a key:

+{% terminal %}
+$ ssh-keygen -t rsa
+{% endterminal %}

+You can choose to secure your key with a password.
+If you choose to do so, that password will be needed any time your key is used.

+### For Windows

+On Windows you'd look for a file `C:\Users\<YourUsername>\.ssh\id_rsa.pub`

+If it does not exist the toolbelt will create one for you.

 ## Java

 You'll need the JDK installed.
 For this tutorial we're **using JDK 7** available [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).